Javernaut/ffmpeg-android-maker/README.md

 ~~It is also possible to execute this script on a **Windows** machine with [MSYS2](https://www.msys2.org).
 You also need to install specific packages to it: *make*, *git*, *diffutils* and *tar*.
 The script supports both 32-bit and 64-bit versions of Windows.
 Also see Prerequisites section for necessary software.~~

-Since v2.0.0 the **Windows** support is temporary absent, but soon a Docker image will be available to be used on any host OS.
+Since v2.0.0 the MSYS2 support is temporary absent.

+Since v2.1.1 the **Windows** support is done with [Docker](https://www.docker.com) tool.
+Check [this WIKI page](https://github.com/Javernaut/ffmpeg-android-maker/wiki/Docker-support) for more info.

 ## Requirements